opensource-observer/oso/apps/docs/blog/2024-03-19-request-for-impact-metrics.md

 From there, any of the above metrics (as well as our existing onchain impact metrics) can be applied to the projects in that domain.

 This is a good first issue for people with domain expertise who are able to curate a list of projects relevant to a specific domain.

+## Submitting Your Impact Metrics

+If you've created a new impact metric, we'd love to see it!
+We'll implement the best ones as new data models and make them available to everyone in the community.

+You can submit your impact metric to the OSO core team by posting it in our [Discussions forum](https://github.com/opensource-observer/oso/discussions/1090).
+Contributions should include the following:

+- Name of impact metric
+- Brief description of your calculation steps
+- Link to your code (eg, Colab or Jupyter notebook)
+- Chart or table showing the metric applied to a set of projects

+If you run into issues or have questions, let us know on [Discord](https://www.opensource.observer/discord).

+We're excited to see what you come up with!